-Management monitors rolling forecasts of the Company's liquidity reserve on the basis of expected cash flows.
+Management monitors rolling forecasts of the Company's liquidity reserve based on expected cash flows.

-25.2 Capital risk management
+27.2 Capital risk management

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to create value for shareholders and benefits and returns for other stakeholders, as to maintain an optimal capital structure.
 In order to maintain or adjust the capital structure, the Company may review the amount of dividends paid to shareholders, return capital to shareholders, or issue new shares.